 Myth 5: Formula lacks complete nutrition.

 Today's formulas are closer to breast milk than ever before.
-Many offer nutrients that breastfed babies may need to get from supplements, such as vitamin D. Like breast milk, formula can also have the important omega-3 fatty acid DHA.
+Many offer nutrients that breastfed babies may need to get from supplements, such as vitamin D. Like breast milk, formula has the important omega-3 fatty acid DHA.

 Myth 6: Formula feeding impairs bonding with your baby.